Ngorongoro in Tanzania

 Best time to visit Selous Game Reserve

-The best time to visit the Selous Game Reserve is during the dry season of July to October.
+The best time to visit the Selous Game Reserve is during the dry season from July to October.
 Even though this is peak season, you still won’t encounter the usual crowds of the more popular northern parks.
-With thinning vegetation and retreating water sources, you’ll have prime wildlife viewing opportunities.
+You'll have prime wildlife viewing opportunities with thinning vegetation and retreating water sources.

-The wet season runs from October to May, and is best for birdwatching, spotting newborn animals, and photography around the lush, green scenery.
+The wet season runs from October to May and is best for birdwatching, spotting newborn animals, and photographing the lush, green scenery.
 However, the heaviest rains fall from March to May, and many lodges and roads close during this period.

 How to get to Selous Game Reserve

 The easiest way to reach the Selous is by flying into Julius Nyerere International Airport in Dar es Salaam, then transferring to the nearby domestic airport for your flight to the Selous Game Reserve.
-On arrival, you’ll be met by a representative for your transfer to your lodge.
+Upon arrival, a representative will transfer you to your lodge.

 Where to stay in Selous Game Reserve

-Our favourite luxury lodges and camps in the Selous Game Reserve:
+Our favorite luxury lodges and camps in the Selous Game Reserve:

 1. Selous Serena Camp

 When you stay at Selous Serena Camp, you’ll enjoy Africa’s largest game reserve in supreme comfort.
-With luxurious safari tents, a spa tent with massage treatments, a gorgeous infinity pool, romantic sundowners by the river, boat safaris, bird walks and game drives, you’ll have the perfect mix of adventure and tranquility.
+You'll have the perfect mix of adventure and tranquility with luxurious safari tents, a spa tent with massage treatments, a gorgeous infinity pool, romantic sundowners by the river, boat safaris, bird walks, and game drives.
 You can even watch elephants walking through the camp, as they make their way to the nearby Simbazi River.

 2. Siwandu Camp